seberg/numpy-dispatch/README.md

 This package is an implementation for NumPy's `get_array_module` proposal.
 This proposal is written up in [NEP 37](https://numpy.org/neps/nep-0037-array-module.html).

 ### Important Note

 **The API implemented here includes certain arguments that are *not* currenlty part of NEP 37.**
 These enable things that may never be part of the final implementation.
-There are two reasons for this:
+There are three reasons for this:

+1. The implementation here **requires explicit Opt-In** by the end-user because this was an early thought when scikit-learn experimented with using this type of functionality.
+   It is unclear whether this is a desirable, and may also depend on other API choices.
-1. To allow to see how a transition may look like and can be implemented.
+2. To allow to see how a transition may look like and can be implemented.
-2. To provide library authors with the flexibility to try various models.
+3. To provide library authors with the flexibility to try various models.
    It is not clear that library authors should have the option to limit which array-modules are acceptable.
-3. See how context managers on the user-side can be designed to deal with opt-in and transitions.
+4. See how context managers on the user-side can be designed to deal with opt-in and transitions.

 Both of these *could* be part of the API, or we could provide help for how to implement them in a specific library, but the default is more likely for them to not be part of it at this time.

-Espeically point 2 is my own thought, and mostly an option I want library authors to be aware of.
+Especially point 2 is my own thought, and mostly an option I want library authors to be aware of.

 If libraries choose to use option 2., I could imagine it makes sense for them